josecamachop/MEDA-Toolbox/README.md

 - examples: Examples of Exploratory Data Analysis, including data sets and MATLAB scripts based on the toolbox

 - techReports: Technical Reports that make use of the tolbox

+Working with the MEDA Toolbox

+There are two ways to work with the MEDA toolbox: using the GUI (starting users) and using the commands (expert user).
+The GUI is self explanatory.
+It incorporates help messages to guide its use.
+To launch the GUI, type "MEDA" in the command line of Matlab after the installation.

+The commands provide of much more functionality.
+Each command includes helping information, that can be seen by typing "help <command>" in the command line of Matlab.
+This helping information includes examples.
+Also, in the Examples directory, several real data examples are included.
+It is suggested to have a look at these examples.

+There are two types of commands or routines.
+Those that do not provide visualization (e.g. meda, mspc, omeda, ...) are optimized for data computing.
+Those that issue a plot (e.g meda_pca, meda_pls, scores_pca, ...) are optimized for interactive scripting

+The Tools

+An introduction to the exploratory tools in the MEDA toolbox can be found in:

+- Loading plots, Score plots, Residual plots, Leverage plots ==> Kim H. Esbensen.
+Multivariate Data Analysis: in practice.
+Camo.
+ISBN: 82-993330-3-2.

+- MEDA ==> Chemometrics and Intelligent Laboratory Systems 103(1), 2010, pp. 8-18.

+- oMEDA ==> Journal of Chemometrics, 2011, 25 (11), pp. 592-600.

+- SVI plots ==> Chemometrics and Intelligent Laboratory Systems 100, 2010, pp. 48-56.

+- ADICOV ==> Chemometrics and Intelligent Laboratory Systems 105(2), 2011, pp. 171-180.

+- EKF ==> Chemometrics and Intelligent Laboratory Systems 131, 2014, pp. 37-50

+- CKF ==> Journal of Chemometrics, 29(8), 2015, pp. 467-478.

+- CSP ==> Chemometrics and Intelligent Laboratory Systems, 135, 2014, pp. 110-125.

+- GPCA ==> Journal of Computational and Graphical Statistics , 2017, 26 (3): 501-512.

+- simuleMV ==> Chemometrics and Intelligent Laboratory Systems, 2017, 160: 40-51.

+- GPLS ==> Journal of Chemometrics, 2018, 32: 1-11.

+- GASCA ==> Metabolomics.
+2018; 14(6): 73.

+- XCAN ==> Chemometrics and Intelligent Laboratory Systems, 2020, 203: 104038.

+- SDI ==> Chemometrics and Intelligent Laboratory Systems, 2020, 206: 104160.

+- VASCA ==> Bioinformatics, 2023, 39 (1): btac795.

+Loading and Score plots in the toolbox are 2D scatter plots in the sub-space of the PCA or PLS model.
+Residual plots are line/bar plots of the squared residuals of the variables/observations.
+Leverage plots are line/bar plots of the squared scores of the variables/observations.

+MEDA plots are map plots that contain the relationship between each pair of variables.
+They look similar to correlation plots, but they present better properties for exploration.

+oMEDA plots are bar plots that compute the differences between groups of observations in the latent subspace.
+They are similar to contribution plots but again with better properties.

+SVI plots are useful to understand how a variable is related to the rest of the data set.
+The reading of the reference above is recommended.

+ADICOV is a method to approximate a specific data distribution imposing a certain correlation structure.
+It is very useful for realistic data simulation.

+EKF and CKF are different versions of cross-validation in PCA, useful in some applications to infer an adequate number of PCs.

+CSP are compressed versions of score plots, where millions of observations can be visualized thanks to clustering techniques.

+GPCA is a PCA modification where loadings are constrain to one group of variables.

+simuleMV is a simulation engine for multivariate data.

+GPLS and GASCA are the GPCA extension to PLS and ASCA, respectively.

+SDI is a procedure to find interesting subspaces in a PLS-DA model.

+VASCA is a variable-selection version of ASCA.

 We would like to thank the direct or indirect contribution of several colleagues: